Generic Name: indacaterol (in-da-KAT-er-ol) (Inhalation route)

 Therapeutic Class: Bronchodilator

 Pharmacologic Class: Beta-2 Adrenergic Agonist

-Indacaterol is used to treat air flow blockage and prevent worsening of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
+Indacaterol is used for the long-term maintenance treatment of air flow blockage in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
 COPD is a long-term lung disease that causes bronchospasm (wheezing or difficulty with breathing).